ruksharahmed7/strativ/README.md

 ![test data](https://github.com/ruksharahmed7/strativ/blob/main/images/test_data.png)

+- The training and test root mean squared error(RMSE) are 787.27 and 975.97 respectively.

-- The model and the scaling info is saved to be later used in FastAPI app.
+- The model and the scaling info are saved to be later used in FastAPI app.

 ## FastAPI App